-DURING Reheating/Cooking: DO NOT open the oven door until beeps sound.
+DURING Reheating/Cooking: DO NOT open the oven door until 2 beeps sound and cooking time appears on the Display Window.
 Doing so will cause inaccurate cooking since the steam from food is no longer contained within the oven cavity.
 Once the cooking time begins to count down, the oven door may be opened to stir, turn or rearrange foods for some menus.
 AFTER Reheating/Cooking: